My Roof is Leaking – Will My Home Insurance Cover It?

 A flat roof surface is more likely to deteriorate quicker, need regular maintenance and spring a leak.
 There’s a higher chance of you making a claim on your buildings insurance, which means they’re more expensive to insure.
 But, if you haven’t kept up with the higher maintenance demands of flat roofs, you might be in for a nasty surprise when your claim is refused.

 When you get a contractor in to do roof repairs or install new roofing, you need to be absolutely sure they’re doing a good job.
 If you get a cowboy in, you’ll end up paying for it years down the line.

 Insurers consider letting a shoddy contractor loose on your home as a failure on your part to maintain your property to an acceptable standard.
 So even if you’re happy with the work when it’s completed, failing to check it out properly could cost you dearly when it falls apart.

 A poorly constructed roof can lead to movement in the roof joists.
 This causes the roof to become uneven and shift.
 A few tiles may slide off, and you might not notice.
 If water leaks in, you may not be able to make a claim.

 Even if the water coming in is the result of the storm, your insurance provider’s investigation may prove it never would have if you maintained your roof properly.
 If it’s clear your roof had been leaking due to poor maintenance, and not by a one-off event, they won’t pay out.

 If your roof is leaking and you need to make a claim, call us and we can help.

-If you suspect that your roof has leaked and it causing damage in your property, call us immediately and talk to our home insurance team.
+If you suspect that your roof has leaked and it is causing damage in your property, call us immediately and talk to our home insurance team.
 We can advise you on your claims.
-Our team of home insurance experts have been helping our customers in Ireland for over 30 years.
-We are available for calls between 8.30am and 5.30pm each weekday on 0818 224433 or 042 9359051.
-We look forward to hearing from you.
+Our team of home insurance experts have been helping our customers in Ireland for well over 30 years.
+We are available between 8.30am and 5.30pm each weekday on 0818 224433 or 042 9359051.